Civic technology · for partners

 One lithium battery in a curb cart torches the truck.
 One greasy pizza box in a recycling bin downgrades the whole bale.

-ClearPath: Contamination-prevention layer routes hazards before the resident commits.
-Operators see hotspot patterns by ZIP — communicate before the haul-out, not after.
+ClearPath: Our contamination layer routes hazards away from the trash bag before the resident commits.
+Operators see hotspot patterns by ZIP, so you can communicate before the haul-out, not after.

 Evidence: Contamination prevention · per-ZIP hotspot dashboard